Reading:

 We want all our children to be able to articulate how they are taught reading and how this impacts the choices they make as a reader.
 Children are being prepared for the next stage of their education through this thorough cohesive approach so that they can read at an age-appropriate level and fluency.
 This is to ensure that they can access the wider curriculum.

-We have been very fortunate this year to introduce over 400 new titles to our phase library areas in Years 3 & 4 and Years 5 & 6.
+We are very fortunate to have over 400 titles in our phase library areas in Years 3 & 4 and Years 5 & 6.
 We want the children to be enthused about books they are reading and have introduced new novels in a range of genres, non-fiction titles based on current affairs and interests of our children, poetry and graphic novels.
 In our corridor library in Years 1 & 2, the children have a huge choice of different books that appeal to their interest to share and enjoy at home.
 In addition, the children also bring home their Read Write Inc Phonics book to be read which will be matched to their phonic knowledge.

 The book titles filling our shelves are based on the recommended reading lists generated by the Reader Teacher.
 Please see the recommended reading lists for years 3-6.
 How many has your child read?